University of Glasgow Credit-Bearing Courses

 MA Hons and BSc

-The Hunterian contributes sessions to, or provides resources for the following degree courses:
+The Hunterian contributes sessions to, or provides resources for the following degree courses (this is not an exhaustive list as new connections are fequently being made):

 MA Hons Classics: Level 1 Latin course (Epigraphy)